Havoc Demon Hunter PvP Rotation and Playstyle (Dragonflight / 10.0.7)

 Sustained damage is damage you do when your burst cooldowns are not available.

-Blade Dance or
+Blade Dance and

 Chaos Strike.